Reggie Mantle

 Reginald "Reggie" Mantle is a fictional teenager in stories published by Archie Comics; he is introduced by writer-artist Bob Montana and John L. Goldwater in Jackpot Comics #5 (cover-dated Spring 1942).
 He also appears in CW's Riverdale.
 He is the frenemy of Archie Andrews, as well as the bassist of The Archies.
-The live-action version of Reggie is portrayed by Charles Melton in Riverdale.
+The live-action version of Reggie is portrayed by Ross Butler and Charles Melton in Riverdale and Vedang Raina in The Archies.

 Publication history

 Reggie Mantle debuted in Jackpot Comics #5 (cover-dated Spring 1942).
 An enduring character, he appears across the Archie Comics line and headlined the series Archie's Rival Reggie (14 issues, 1949 n.d. – Aug.
 1954), which returned a decade later as Reggie for the sporadically published issues #15-18 (Sept.
 1963 – Nov.
 1965).
 The series was renamed Reggie and Me for issues #19 – #126 (Aug.
 1966 – Sept.
 1980).

 Other series include Reggie's Wise Guy Jokes (55 issues, Aug.
 1968 – Sept.
 1980), and the three-issue miniseries Reggie's Revenge (Spring 1994 – Spring 1995).

 Reggie appears as a main character in the 2015 Archie and Jughead titles that launched the New Riverdale reboot.
 On 20 September 2016, it was announced that a five-issue miniseries titled Reggie and Me would be published as part of the launch.
 It was written by Tom DeFalco with art by Sandy Jarrell.